-(In thousands) Mar March 31, 2018 mber 31, 2017
+(In thousands) Ju ne 30, 2018 De cember 31, 2017

 Contract assets:

-Current portion of contract assets \$ 23,871 \$
+Current portion of contract assets \$ 18,798 \$

 Contract assets 3,566

-Total contract assets \$ 27,437 \$
+Total contract assets \$ 22,364 \$

 Advances on contracts:

-Current portion of advances on contracts \$ 38,147 \$ 117,958
+Current portion of advances on contracts \$ 39,559 \$ 117,958

-Advances on contracts 21,837
+Advances on contracts 13,493

-Total advances on contracts \$ 59,984 \$ 117,958
+Total advances on contracts \$ 53,052 \$ 117,958

-The increase in Contract assets and decrease in Advances on contracts is primarily attributable to initial adoption of the FASB issued changes related to revenue recognition.
+The increase in Contract assets and decrease in Advances on contracts is primarily attributable to the initial adoption of the FASB issued changes related to revenue recognition as well as the Altek acquisition.
 See Note 2, Recently Adopted and Recently Issued Accounting Standards for additional information.

-The Company provides assurance type warranties associated primarily with product sales in the Harsco Industrial and Harsco Rail Segments.
-These assurance type warranties are typically not priced or negotiated separately (there is no option to separately purchase the warranty) or the warranty does not provide customers with a service in addition to the assurance that the product complies with agreed-upon specifications.
-Accordingly, such assurance type warranties do not represent separate performance obligations.
+The Company provides assurance type warranties primarily for product sales in the Harsco Industrial and Harsco Rail Segments.
+These warranties are typically not priced or negotiated separately (there is no option to separately purchase the warranty) or the warranty does not provide customers with a service in addition to the assurance that the product complies with agreed-upon specifications.
+Accordingly, such warranties do not represent separate performance obligations.
 See Note 1, Summary of Significant Accounting Policies, to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 for additional information on warranties.

-The Company has elected to utilize the following practical expedients on an ongoing basis as part of the adoption of the new revenue standard:
+The Company has elected to utilize the following practical expedients on an ongoing basis as part of the adoption:

-- The Company has not adjusted the promised amount of consideration for the effects of a significant financing component if the Company expects, at contract inception, that the period between when the Company transfers the promised good or services to the customer and when the customer pays for that good or service will be one year or less; and - The Company has elected to exclude disclosures related to unsatisfied performance obligations where the related contract has a duration of one year or less; or where the consideration allocated to a wholly unsatisfied performance obligation or to a distinct good or service that forms part of a single performance obligation is entirely variable.
+- The Company has not adjusted the promised amount of consideration for the effects of a significant financing component if the Company expects, at contract inception, that the period between when the Company transfers the promised good or services to the customer and when the customer pays for that good or service would be one year or less; and - The Company has elected to exclude disclosures related to unsatisfied performance obligations where the related contract has a duration of one year or less; or where the consideration is entirely variable.
 Accordingly, the Company's disclosure related to unsatisfied performance obligations is limited to the railway track maintenance equipment in the Harsco Rail Segment and the fixed portion of fees related to metals services in the Harsco Metals & Minerals Segment.